codex-academy/commandline-petspotter-in-java/readme.md

 # Petspotter Command Line App (Hashmap workshop)

+> **Note:** all the classes is in one file for ease of use.
+This is **not good practice** in general.

 The code for a HashMap workshop.
-It grew into something more though.
+It grew into something more.

 The command line arguments are `spotted` and `info` followed by a valid pet name in the `Pet` enum.